-A wordless picture book is a great tool for developing a child’s love of storytelling.
+Wordless story books are great tools for developing a child’s love for storytelling.
 Free of reading levels, there is no wrong way to read these works by five talented women illustrators.
 The tales have the ability to teach story structure and further vocabulary development.
 When reading with your child, allow her to examine the pictures and tell you what SHE is seeing in the story.
 You might just be surprised by the answers.

 Favorite Wordless Picture Books by Women Illustrators